Colonization & Colony Management¶

 max_population = habitability_score × 1,000

-The runtime habitability-effects helper (services/planetary_service.py:946 get_habitability_effects) reports effectiveMaxColonists = max_colonists × (habitability/100) — keep this view; it's the workforce-side limiter that pairs with max_population as the inhabitants-side limiter.
+The runtime habitability-effects helper (services/planetary_service.py:946 get_habitability_effects) reports effectiveMaxColonists = max_colonists × (habitability/100) — keep this view; it's the workforce-side limiter that pairs with max_population as the demographic-side limiter.

 Population growth¶